 Background: Jim Pattison was born in Baltimore and grew up in the Washington, D.C. area.
 He did his undergraduate work at Georgetown University with a degree in history and has a MBA from the University of Notre Dame.
 He currently lives in Goleta near Santa Barbara, California.

 He has over 40 years of experience with stops in Boston, New York, Washington, Chicago, Milwaukee, Santa Barbara and Los Angeles.
-He is currently the Senior Advancement Officer at Harvard-Westlake School in Los Angeles where he has been for 25 years.
-During his time at Harvard-Westlake, he has been part of the teams that have raised over $750 million.
-Jim has been instrumental in spurring a change in focus at HW from the previous “institution-centric”/transaction-based approach to the current “donor-centric”/relationship-based one.
-Part of Jim’s job has been to lead the education of the Board, the administration, and others in the Office of Advancement regarding the culture of philanthropy; and how to make donors be better donors.
+He recently retired (June 30, 2023) as the Senior Advancement Officer at Harvard-Westlake School in Los Angeles where he had been for 26 years.
+During his time at Harvard-Westlake, he was part of the teams that raised over $800 million.
+Jim was instrumental in spurring a change in focus at HW from the previous “institution-centric”/transaction-based approach to the current “donor-centric”/relationship-based one.
+Part of Jim’s job had been to lead the education of the Board, the administration, and others in the Office of Advancement regarding the culture of philanthropy; and how to make donors be better donors.
 He was a key member of the school’s $175 million Opportunity of a Lifetime comprehensive campaign.

 He received the CASE Robert Bell Crow Award in January 2016.
 The Robert Bell Crow award recognizes independent school advancement professionals for their distinguished service to the profession, their school and CASE.
 This is the highest award that can be accorded an advancement professional in independent schools.
 Nominees are judged on their professional achievements, their length of service and their involvement in CASE national and/or district activities.